Antrixauras/BV-Mart/README.md

 # Shopping-Mart
-An online good trading web application developed in Java
+An online good trading web application developed in NetBeans using JSP and Servlet